-- Students should bring a note to the Attendance Office before first period.
+- Students should bring a note to the Attendance Office within 3 days of their absence.
 It must include the student's name, reason for dismissal, time of dismissal, and signature of parent.
 The attendance clerk will verify the note by calling the phone number listed in the student's record.
-The student will not be allowed to leave unless the note is verified by the Attendance Office.
-The student should then stop by the Attendance Office between classes to pick up the check-out slip. - Parents and others checking out students will be asked to show a valid picture ID. - No check-out requests will be accepted by phone. - Checking out for lunch is not permitted. - Students who are ill and want to check-out should go to the Clinic.
-Students will not be dismissed without parent approval. - Students may NOT use the phone to call parents for a check-out.
-All such calls must be made by the Attendance Clerk.

-5. Checking In/Tardies.
+The student will not be allowed to leave unless the note is verified by the Attendance Office. - Parents and others checking out students will be asked to show a valid picture ID. - No check-out requests will be accepted by phone. - Checking out for lunch is not permitted. - Students who are ill and want to check-out should go to the Clinic.
+Students will not be dismissed without parent approval. - NO CHECKOUTS AFTER 3:15PM - 5.
+Checking In/Tardies.
 Students are expected to arrive at school on time.
-Students are considered tardy if they are not in their class when the tardy bell sounds.
-Students who are tardy for school must go to the attendance office to sign-in before going to class.
+Students are considered tardy if they are not in their class when the tardy bell sounds. - Students arriving late to class will be given the following consequences: (each semester): - 1st Tardy Warning - 2nd Tardy Teacher contacts parent - 3rd Tardy Administrative referral